 - Easy to clean, since even adult dogs can occasionally have messes!
 That’s okay so long as your dog’s bed can be thrown in the wash or cleaned by hand without too much trouble

-So, what should you use?
+So, what should you put in your dog's crate?
 Lots of new pet owners toss a bunch of pillows inside a dog crate or try to pile up several blankets inside.
 But this approach has a couple of major problems.

 For example, if your dog gets stressed out or is still learning to accept their crate, they might tear up the pillows or blankets you put inside.
-Even worse, some dogs will try to eat blankets you put inside their crates.
+Even worse, some dogs will try to eat blankets you put in their crates, which can be dangerous.
 All that results in is a quick trip to the veterinarian’s office!

-Instead, you should consider a dedicated dog bed like Snooz.
+Instead, you should consider a dog bed designed for crates like Snooz.
 Designed from start to finish for comfort and quality, the Snooz is a specially designed orthopedic dog crate pad.
 It’s orthopedic since it helps your dog feel comfortable throughout their sleep and may prevent them from experiencing certain muscle-related issues later down the road.

 Even better, the Snooz is made of memory foam without any ozone-depleting materials, flame retardants, or formaldehyde.
 So there’s no need to worry about your dog accidentally ingesting something bad for them.